Moryzont/Nordkalotten_kilder/README.md

 **Tax records and censuses:**
 - Most tax records before 1620 is found, but not catalogued
-- Some records concerning the Sami population have been found
+- Sami tax records until 1600 have been catalogued

 **Court records:**
 - Not started